Discernment Entry 13 of 25

 Breaking news is often unstable.
 Early reports may be wrong, incomplete, or based on officials and witnesses who themselves lack full information.
 Social media accelerates this instability.
 People want to know immediately, judge immediately, and signal immediately.

-But moral judgment should not be rushed simply because information moves quickly.
+But moral judgment should not be rushed only because information moves quickly.
 The first version of a story often serves emotional needs more than truth: fear, outrage, solidarity, contempt, or relief that one's prior view seems confirmed.

 Discernment asks for different behavior during uncertainty: wait, mark claims as provisional, avoid sharing unverified details, and return when better reporting exists.